chiragverma/appium-webdriverio/README.md

 # Appium WebdriverIO

-This uses WebdriverIO and Appium
+This uses WebdriverIO, Appium and Typescript

 # To run tests locally: